BConformeR: A Conformer Based on Mutual Sampling for Unified Prediction of Continuous and Discontinuous Antibody Binding Sites: Methods

 \subsubsection{CNN branch}

 The CNN branch is composed of three stages after the stem, each consisting of repeated convolutional blocks based on the ResNet bottleneck design \cite{ResNet}.
-Given an input feature sequence $\mathbf{x} \in \mathbb{R}^{C' \times L}$, a bottleneck performs three sequential convolutions with a residual connection applied to $\mathbf{x}$:
+As shown in Table~\ref{table1}, given an input $\mathbf{x} \in \mathbb{R}^{C' \times L}$, the bottleneck performs three sequential convolutions with a residual connection applied to $\mathbf{x}$:

 where $\sigma(\cdot)$ denotes the ReLU activation, BN represents 1D batch normalization, and